-The Digital Impact Grants program has ended.
-Subscribe and follow us @dgtlimpact to be informed of future opportunities.
+Digital Impact Grants has ended.
+Subscribe and follow @dgtlimpact to be informed of future opportunities.

 The program awarded grants for two types of projects: scholarly research and sector advancement.
 Our aim: to foster innovations and research that have broad application for improving knowledge, practices, and outcomes across the social sector.

-In 2018, Digital Impact awarded nearly $200K in grants to five social sector organizations working to advance the safe, ethical, and effective use of digital resources for social good.
+In 2018, Digital Impact awarded nearly $200K in grants to five social sector organizations working to advance the safe, equitable, and effective use of digital resources for social good.

-In 2017, Digital Impact awarded more than $200K in grants to seven international and US social sector organizations working to advance the safe, ethical, and effective use of digital resources for social good.
+In 2017, Digital Impact awarded more than $200K in grants to seven international and US social sector organizations working to advance the safe, equitable, and effective use of digital resources for social good.

 In 2016, Digital Impact awarded nearly $275K in grants to six projects spearheaded by US nonprofits and universities to build a higher impact social sector founded in responsible digital data use and infrastructure.